 RMR is essentially the same measurement of BMR, however, the testing protocols for determining the calorie requirements are less stringent, whereby the scientific collection of data is taken in a more normalised environment for the individual, whereby they still fast but are able to sleep in their own home and then travel to the lab for testing prior to consuming their first meal.

-Non-Exercise Activity Thermogenesis (NEAT) refers to a number of calories burned from general day-to-day activity that does not come from direct or specific exercise.
+Non-Exercise Activity Thermogenesis (NEAT) refers to the number of calories burned from general day-to-day activity that does not come from direct or specific exercise.
 Things like your activity around the home, your travel to and from work and anything that implies activity without directly being referenced as exercise is considered NEAT.

 NEAT is one of the major fluctuating determinants of calorie requirements and is hugely affected when dieting as individuals tend to reduce their NEAT when eating less, but we will discuss this in another article later on.

-The Thermic Effect of Food (TEF - 10% of daily calorie requirements)) refers to the increase in bodily temperature as a direct result of the breakdown and assimilation of the food consumed in your diet.
+The Thermic Effect of Food (TEF - 10% of daily calorie requirements)) refers to the increase in body temperature as a direct result of the breakdown and assimilation of the food consumed in your diet.

 TEF despite being important can generally not be manipulated as a factor of calorie consumption and is generally not used in the consideration of daily calorie requirements.